wiemag/boot-notify/README.md

 SCRIPTS USED BY BOOT-NOTIFY
-- sendopen.sh  -  sends e-mail with information about the current local network IP and the current external IP;
+- bn-sendopen.sh  -  sends e-mail with information about the current local network IP and the current external IP;
-- sendclose.sh -  sends e-mail notifying that the host computer has been shut down.
+- bn-sendclose.sh -  sends e-mail notifying that the host computer has been shut down.

 Both the scripts can be called manually.